 With the rapid change of medical institution market in China, managers must make the right corresponding strategies quickly in this unprecedented highly competitive era.
 Therefore, this study is based on the concept of successful key factors to design and manage medical institutions and other related strategies.
 This research adopts the expert questionnaire design, taking the medical institution managers in China as the main research object to understand the key factors of the success of medical institutions in China through the questionnaire.
-The original design of the questionnaire contained 25 items in the first stage of this study.
-In the second stage, 13 questions from the first questionnaire are retained as the second questionnaire and an ISM research analysis is performed.
-In this second stage, four out of five original dimensions remain are the external environment dimension, the business team concept and ability dimensions, the equipment planning product characteristics dimension, and the internal process dimension.
-This research can effectively help managers understand the interaction between the key factors in the
+This research can effectively help managers understand the interaction between the key factors in the success of medical institutes through further analysis of ISM.
+It also can be a reference of decision-making in the management of medical industry in China.